cmorterud/cmorterud.github.io/_posts/2020-09-02-Builder-Pattern-cpp.markdown

 This class has several member variables.
 The specific constructor arguments may be a little obvious based upon the values placed, or if there are variables, even moreso obvious.
 This obviousness may be more lacking for a different class.
-We can make the parameters more obvious by introducing an inner static class, static because the builder class does not depend on specific instances of `Automobile`.
+We can make the parameters more obvious by introducing an inner static class.
+`static` because this inner class will not depend on any specific instances of `Automobile`.

 ## Telescoping Constructor Anti-Pattern
 What if we wanted to make `airConditioned` optional?
 That would require